mlgarchery/bitcoin-multi-node-regtest/TD.md

 TODO

-So Block 1 generate 50BTC and Block 2 generates 50BTC
+So Block 1 generates 50BTC and Block 2 generates 50BTC

 Test this with `-generate` or `generatetoaddress`